How to Avoid Hip Pain While Driving

 Unlike sitting in your chair at work, or even on long road trips when you can take regular breaks to gently stretch your hip flexors, daily driving makes it much harder to give our muscles some relief from their contracted position.

 So, what can you do to prevent hip pain while driving?

 For starters, try to find a healthy sitting position.
 No more slouching with the windows down and one hand on the wheel - your hips will thank you for it!

 Spend some time sitting in the driver’s seat of your car moving the seat around.
 Most have automatic controls that let you move the seat up or down, from front to back, change the angle of the seatback, and even control the tilt of your seat.

 Ideally, you want to find a position where your knees are at just over a 90-degree angle, your feet can rest comfortably on the floor, you can reach the pedals without completely straightening your leg and the steering wheel is in front of your chest.
 A slight tilt forward, bringing your hips above your knees, will help take some of the stress off your hip flexors, too.

 After you feel comfortable in the driver’s seat, you can prepare your iliopsoas muscles for a morning commute with a gentle stretch.

 This doesn’t need to be a big production.

-Doing hip circles or a quick lunge stretch for 15 seconds before you hop in the car may help your psoas and iliacus muscles relax a little.
+Doing hip circles or a quick hip flexor stretch for 30 seconds before you hop in the car may help your psoas and iliacus muscles relax a little.